AshuiRUA/NPI-GNN/README.md

 >Python .\src\train_with_twoDataset.py --trainingName nameOfTraining --datasetName yourProjectName --interactionDatasetName NPInter2 --epochNumber 50 --fold 0

-This will save modules and training log in 'result/yourProjectName'
+This will save modules and training log in 'result/{yourProjectName}'.Every five epochs report the model performance and save the model.
+Please note that the paper uses the performance of the model with the largest mean MCC in a cross-validation.

 ##### Necessary parameters